Kingston Ontario, Canada Travel Guide

 Kingston's dining scene mirrors broader Canadian influences, focusing on fresh, local, and seasonal ingredients from the vicinity farms, Lake Ontario, and the St. Lawrence River.
 Modern Kingston dining is diverse, with a strong pub culture and growing craft beverage scene.

 Breakfast (7:00 AM - 10:00 AM), Lunch (12:00 PM - 2:00 PM), Dinner (5:30 PM - 9:00 PM/10:00 PM).
-Bars and pubs open later.
+Taverns and bars open later.
 Weekend brunch is popular.

 Kingston's pub culture has roots in its British garrison past.
 The city's craft beverage scene is growing, with local breweries and distilleries.

-A Canadian classic: French fries with cheese curds and hot gravy.
+A Canadian classic: French fries topped with cheese curds and hot gravy.
 Find variations in many pubs and casual eateries.

 Often found at local pubs and food trucks.

-Meals with local perch or pickerel from The lake Ontario.
+Food with local perch or pickerel from The lake Ontario.
 Often pan-fried, battered, or grilled.

 Frequent on menus at waterfront restaurants.